This information is part of the Colgate University catalog, 2025-26.

 - Transregional Communities

 Students may take Cluster 3 electives concurrently with courses in Clusters 1 and 2.
 Other courses, including Liberal Arts Core Curriculum courses, off-campus studies courses, and 300- or 400-level language courses, may count toward the geographic areas requirement, if approved by the program director.
 Many courses can count for Cluster 3 for each of the regions listed.
 Students should consult their PCON adviser about specific courses across the curriculum and off campus which may satisfy this requirement.
 Approved study abroad programs will normally provide two course credits towards this part of the major.
-Whenever possible, students should declare, in consultation with their PCON advisor, their area of geographic specialization and seek approval any already-taken Cluster 3 courses soon after becoming a major.
-The "Transregional Communities" designation (see above) applies to a thematic course of study on issues such as displacement, forced migration, or refugee and diaspora communities.
+Whenever possible, students should declare, in consultation with their PCON advisor, their area of geographic specialization and seek approval for any already-taken Cluster 3 courses soon after becoming a major.
+The "Transregional Communities" designation (see above) applies to a thematic course of study on issues such as forced migration, refugee and diaspora communities, or the violence that corresponds with global flows of illicit commodities (humans, drugs, weapons, etc.)

 Cluster 4 – Thesis (1 Course)